FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 # IEEE-802.11n-CSI-Camera-Synchronization-Toolkit
-* This repository is a part of a WiFi signal-based human detection and motion estimation project.
+* This repository is part of an early-stage WiFi and camera data fusion-based human detection and motion estimation project.
-* The goal of our research is to develop technology to recognize and track objects beyond walls utilizing WiFi signals in the IEEE standards.
+* The goal of our research is to develop a multimodal-based computer vision technology to detect and track objects beyond walls by adding IEEE 802.11 standard WiFi signals.
+* A multimodal approach that additionally utilizes WiFi signals can complement problems such as obstacles and object obscuration that occur in existing camera-based security and computer vision through the radio frequency (RF) signal characteristics.
+* I hope that this approach and research will be further activated as a practical way to prevent crime in areas where CCTV deployment is restricted to protect personal information.

 This repository's purpose is to support building the CSI-enabled **TP-Link AC1750** Wi-Fi drivers for Intel Wireless Link **Intel 5300 NIC** adapters on Linux distributions with **Unbuntu 14.01** versions.
 At this point, this code has been tested on Ubuntu **14.01**, **16.04**, and **18.04**.

 The code presented here comprises a modified and merged version of the Linux kernel, such as the firmware command, and error lines of the original baseline.
 The modifications were made by examining the code provided by [dhalperi/linux-80211n-csitool](https://github.com/dhalperi/linux-80211n-csitool) and adapting them to more recent Linux kernel versions **- iwlwifi** and **wlp1s0** modules.
 The building and installation instructions were taken from [the original Linux 802.11n CSI Tool website](https://dhalperi.github.io/linux-80211n-csitool/) and adapted accordingly.
 Moreover, I referred to the synchronization method between CSI and Camera from [CSI-Tool-Camera-Shooting](https://github.com/qiyinghua/CSI-Tool-Camera-Shooting).